Kitware/CMake/Help/command/if.rst

 Automatic evaluation applies in the other cases whenever the above-documented condition syntax accepts ``<variable|string>``:

-* The left hand argument to `MATCHES`_ is first checked to see if it is a defined variable.
+* The left hand argument to :cref:`MATCHES` is first checked to see if it is a defined variable.
 If so, the variable's value is used, otherwise the original value is used.

-* If the left hand argument to `MATCHES`_ is missing it returns false without error
+* If the left hand argument to :cref:`MATCHES` is missing it returns false without error

-* Both left and right hand arguments to `LESS`_, `GREATER`_, `EQUAL`_,
+* Both left and right hand arguments to :cref:`LESS`, :cref:`GREATER`, :cref:`EQUAL`, :cref:`LESS_EQUAL`, and :cref:`GREATER_EQUAL` are
-  `LESS_EQUAL`_, and `GREATER_EQUAL`_, are independently tested to see if they are defined variables.
-If so, their defined values are used otherwise the original value is used.
+  independently tested to see if they are defined variables.
+If so, their defined values are used; otherwise the original value is used.

-* Both left and right hand arguments to `STRLESS`_, `STRGREATER`_, `STREQUAL`_, `STRLESS_EQUAL`_, and `STRGREATER_EQUAL`_ are independently
+* Both left and right hand arguments to :cref:`STRLESS`, :cref:`STRGREATER`, :cref:`STREQUAL`, :cref:`STRLESS_EQUAL`, and :cref:`STRGREATER_EQUAL` are
-  tested to see if they are defined variables.
-If so, their defined values are used otherwise the original value is used.
+  independently tested to see if they are defined variables.
+If so, their defined values are used; otherwise the original value is used.

-* Both left and right hand arguments to `VERSION_LESS`_, `VERSION_GREATER`_, `VERSION_EQUAL`_, `VERSION_LESS_EQUAL`_, and
+* Both left and right hand arguments to :cref:`VERSION_LESS`, :cref:`VERSION_GREATER`, :cref:`VERSION_EQUAL`, :cref:`VERSION_LESS_EQUAL`,
-  `VERSION_GREATER_EQUAL`_ are independently tested to see if they are defined variables.
-If so, their defined values are used otherwise the original value is used.
+  and :cref:`VERSION_GREATER_EQUAL` are independently tested to see if they are defined variables.
+If so, their defined values are used; otherwise the original value is used.

-* The left hand argument to `IN_LIST`_ is tested to see if it is a defined variable.
-If so, the variable's value is used, otherwise the original value is used.
+* The left hand argument to :cref:`IN_LIST` is tested to see if it is a defined variable.
+If so, the variable's value is used; otherwise the original value is used.

-* The right hand argument to `NOT`_ is tested to see if it is a boolean constant.
-If so, the value is used, otherwise it is assumed to be a variable and it is dereferenced.
+* The right hand argument to :cref:`NOT` is tested to see if it is a boolean constant.
+If so, the value is used; otherwise it is assumed to be a variable and it is dereferenced.

-* The left and right hand arguments to `AND`_ and `OR`_ are independently tested to see if they are boolean constants.
+* The left and right hand arguments to :cref:`AND` and :cref:`OR` are independently tested to see if they are boolean constants.
 If so, they are used as such, otherwise they are assumed to be variables and are dereferenced.

 .. versionchanged:: 3.1
   To prevent ambiguity, potential variable or keyword names can be